purplediane/purplediane.github.io/_posts/2018-09-25-djangocon_eats.md

 ### Fashion Valley Center
 Three stops **West** of Rio Vista stop on the Trolley at the Fashion Valley Transit Center Station:

 Lots of shopping and a food court for casual dining, contains a [Rubio's Coastal Grill][rubios], PurpleDiane's favorite fast food.
-Contains an [Apple Store][apple] and [Microsoft Store][microsoft].
+Mall also contains an [Apple Store][apple] and [Microsoft Store][microsoft].

 [California Pizza Kitchen][capizza].
 Chain eatery serving up inventive pizzas plus pastas & salads in a modern setting.

 [Cheesecake Factory][cheesecake].
 American chain restaurant offering sizable portions from a vast menu including signature cheesecake.
-PurpleDiane says *OMG, Cheesecake!*.
+PurpleDiane says *OMG, the Cheesecake!*.

 Bit of a walk at the other end of Fashion Valley's parking lot:
 [P.F.
 Chiang's][pfc].
 Family-friendly chain offering creative takes on Chinese fare in a striking space.
 PurpleDiane says *Take a car/Lyft to some of the Chinese restaurants listed below.*